-My focus has been on developing reasoning methods for safety-critical systems in software engineering including goal operationalisation, vacuity detection in conditional scenarios and obstacle generation.
-In recent years, this has extended to computational methods for supporting serious crime investigations.
-I am particularly interested in developing AI-based techniques for behavioural analysis, crime linkage and geographic profiling.
+My focus has been on developing tool-supported approaches that assist software engineers when designing safety-critical systems including methods for goal operationalisation, vacuity detection in conditional scenarios and obstacle generation.
+In recent years, this has extended to computational methods for supporting serious crime investigations where I am particularly interested in developing AI-based techniques for behavioural analysis and crime linkage in serial crimes.

 Some Professional Activities

-- PC member, The 22nd International Conference on Inductive Logic Programming (2012).
+- PC member, 22nd International Conference on Inductive Logic Programming (2012).

-- PC member of International Workshop on Requirements Analysis (2010).
+- PC member of International Workshop on Requirements Analysis (IWRA 2010).

 - Early Research Officer for BCS Requirements Engineering Specialist Group (2010-present).